Euler-Korteweg vortices: A fluid-mechanical analogue to the Schr\"odinger and Klein-Gordon equations: The uncertainty principle

-We can retrieve the classical analogue of the uncertainty principle:
+So we can retrieve the classical analogue of the uncertainty principle:

 Thus, the more we localize the packet in space (smaller \(\Delta x\)), the larger \(\Delta p\).
-In the classical fluid picture, this is a purely mathematical consequence of modeling the vortex as a particle-like superposition of waves via Fourier transform \cite{ricaud2013}, and not necessarily a guiding principle of nature.
+In the classical fluid picture, this is a purely mathematical consequence of modeling the vortex as a particle-like superposition of waves via Fourier transform \cite{ricaud2013}.